What is Zelle?

 Linking Bank Accounts

-For instance, If a business owner has personal and business accounts at different supported banks, they can link them to their Zelle profile for efficient fund management.
+For instance, if a business owner has personal and business accounts at different supported banks, they can link them to their Zelle profile for efficient fund management.

 How do I create a Zelle Business account?

 To create a Zelle for Business account, you must have an existing business bank account with a participating financial institution.
 If your business doesn’t already have one, you’ll need to open a business bank account with a bank that supports Zelle.
-Note: you must provide banking account information as you can’t sign up with just a debit card.
+Note: You must provide banking account information, as you can’t sign up with just a debit card.

 Once the business bank account is set up, you can enroll in Zelle for Business through your bank’s online banking service or mobile banking app.
 Not all banks offer Zelle for Business, so it’s essential to ensure that your financial institution supports this feature before proceeding.